Chapter 4

 DMA stands for Direct Memory Access.
 DMA allows the reading and writing of memory independently of the CPU.
 The Nintendo DS has special, dedicated DMA hardware to do quick and moderately effcient moving of memory.
 DMA is not very efficient for memory fill operations, however, as the data to fill with needs to be read once for every write.
 Libnds provides us with a few functions to make use of the DMA hardware in the Nintendo DS.

-Whenever you have the opportunity to use DMA, you should.
-It is always better to use DMA than to use a for loop to copy data.
 When using DMA to copy from main memory, do not forget to flush main memory before using DMA.
-The DMA doesn't use the cache where the relevant memory may currently be stored, so flushing to main memory guarantees that DMA sees the correct data.
-Another issue to consider would be that in the middle of a DMA, the main CPUs are prevented from using certain memory hardware.
-This can cause awkward bugs with interrupt handling.
-For this reason, and swifastcopy() may be safer, and is not too much slower.
-The safest bet is always memcopy() and memset(), if you are running into some bugs.
+The DMA doesn't use the cache where the relevant memory may currently be stored, so flushing to main memory guarantees that DMA sees the correct source data to be copied.
+You don't need to flush the destination in this case.

 The declaration of dmaCopyHalfWords() from libnds is as follows.